Science Spotlight with Dr. Kristy Townsend

 If anyone is interested in innovation research, or moving their research projects to products that can have intellectual property (IP) protection and then be licensed or commercialized, please keep your eye out for the Research Accelerator Program to Translate, Innovate and Commercialize (RAPTIC).
 I created this program with numerous partners while serving as Director of Women in Medicine and Science in COM.
 We are now working with groups across campus to expand RAPTIC to all health, medical and biomedical faculty in any college, starting in summer 2025.

 Interested in this area of research?
-Dr. Kristy Townsend will be hosting two events through The Ohio State University College of Medicine, where related projects will be presented.
+Dr. Kristy Townsend and her collaborators will be hosting two events through The Ohio State University College of Medicine, where related projects will be presented.
 See below for further information: